kunzjacq/Additive_DFTs/README.md

 Mateer-Gao DFT (and crucially, its truncated implementation) is used to implement a fast multiplication of binary polynomials (see https://cr.yp.to/f2mult.html).
 It is tested and benched against the fastest implementation known to the author performing this operation, in library `gf2x` (https://gforge.inria.fr/projects/gf2x/).

-The DFT approach is slower than gf2x for small sizes (< 2^20), and faster beyond that, at least in the case which was tested, where the polynomials multiplied have equal degree just below a power of 2.
+The DFT approach is slower than gf2x for small sizes (< 2<sup>20</sup>), and faster beyond that, at least in the case which was tested, where the polynomials multiplied have equal degree just below a power of 2.
 It also appears to use less memory for large sizes.
+Beyond the buffer to store the result, the Mateer-Gao product function uses 4 times the memory required for the result size, rounded to the next power of two.

 Experiments on an AMD 3900X PC with 64GB of RAM are summarized below.